hanfeisun/CistromeDB/README.md

 This is a snapshot of an old-version of CistromeDB.
 The latest version of CistromeDB is served at http://cistrome.org/db and under internal development.

+This work is accepted by 2016 database issue of Nucleic Acids Research.

 ## Text mining

 The text mining module locates at ncbiAdapter folder, which contains two features